peterkracik/create-url-query/README.md

 # create-url-query
-A simple utility for conditionally for creating get parameters base on the object
+A simple utility for creating get parameters base on the object

 ## how to